sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 **[Sender_Zip]** - The sender's zip.

-So, to show your full sender's address and information in the footer of the email, you can use the tags like so:
+To show your sender's full address and information in the footer of the email, add the tags as shown:

 {% codeblock %}
 [Sender_Name]